Detention (confinement): Criminal detention

 In the case of legally taking criminal detention measures but subsequently terminating the investigation of criminal responsibility, the victim must be detained beyond the detention period (up to 37 days) for the right to obtain compensation.

+Japan

+It is imposed for a period of between one and 30 days (maximum 29 days).
+It is shorter than imprisonment, which is a similar punishment.
+However, unlike imprisonment, a stay of execution cannot be granted, so the penalty is always a ‘prison sentence’.
+Under the Criminal Code, the penalty is ‘less severe than a fine’, but in the course of incarceration in a penal institution, a physical examination is carried out to identify the person to the extent necessary, or if necessary to maintain discipline and order in the penal institution, a physical examination is carried out.

+Unlike imprisonment, there is no work, but, as with imprisonment, the warden of the penal institution may permit work to be carried out if the prisoner requests that he or she wishes to do so [5].
+Previously, Article 16 of the Criminal Code simply provided that ‘detention shall last not less than one day and not more than 30 days and shall be carried out in the penal institution.’
+However, on 17 June 2022, the Law Partially Amending the Penal Code (Law No. 67 of 2022) was promulgated, which newly stipulates in paragraph 2 that ‘Persons sentenced to detention may be allowed to perform necessary work or receive necessary guidance in order to improve and rehabilitate them.’
+The law clearly stipulates that.

 Netherlands

 Article 9, part 1a of Wetboek van Strafrecht states that there are 4 kinds of primary punishment.
 Two of them are two kinds of detentions, which are called gevangenisstraf and hechtenis, where the first is a heavier punishment than the second.
 The two other kinds of punishment is light community service and fines.
 Prisons are designed in several ways and there are 5 levels of regimes (which depends on the crime committed).
 Nieuw Vosseveld is a long stay prison with the heaviest regime for the most dangerous criminals.
 The prison is meant for criminals that have been sentenced to 5 years of imprisonment and longer.

 Turkey

 According to the Criminal Procedure Law, detention is restriction of one's freedom temporarily until either he stands trial in court or is set free to go.
 Contrary to arrest, which is ordered by juridical decision, detention is ordered by prosecution office.
 Public prosecutor can order detention only if the measure is a requisite for investigation and there is concrete evidence that one is suspicious of a crime.